 602/997-2626 or 800/876-4683

 At the foot of Squaw Peak and surrounded by expansive mountain views and recreational activities, the two Pointe Hilton Resorts guarantee adults and children alike a relaxing and enjoyable stay.
-Between the resorts at Squaw Peak and at Tapatio Cliffs, we like the more informal family atmosphere at Squaw Peak.
+Between the resorts Hilton Phoenix at the Peak and Tapatio Cliffs, we like the more informal family atmosphere at The Peak.
 Facilities of both properties, including golf, seven restaurants, a waterpark and more, are open to all guests.
-Squaw Peak offers 430 two-room suites and 133 one and two-bedroom luxury casitas, all comfortably furnished and spacious enough for the whole family to spread out and relax.
+The Peak offers 430 two-room suites and 133 one and two-bedroom luxury casitas, all comfortably furnished and spacious enough for the whole family to spread out and relax.

 Wigwam Golf Resort & Spa